OfWolfAndMan/CCIE-Lab-Automation/README.md

 # CCIE-Lab-Automation
 ## Version 1.9

-Use this script to automate a CSR1000V deployment, primarily within a CCIE lab environment.
+Use this script to automate a CSR1000V/IOSv deployment, primarily within a CCIE lab environment.

 Built in python 2.7.
 The following are a few features currently available with this script:

-- Basic configuration and in-band IP setup

 - Baseline and hardening script configuration

 - Scenarios configuration per INE's CCIE topology (Will introduce Micronics' labs into the mix soon)

+- Pull BGP ASNs from all devices

 - Configuration backups to an SCP server (A Raspberry Pi was used for testing)

 - Install trial premium license for extra functionality i.e. Security and Data licenses (MPLS, IPSec)

+- Configure replace function

+- Template rendering with Jinja2 prior to deployment

+- Have an idea?
+Pitch it!
+I want to hear it!

 **Prerequisites & Dependencies:**